Saturday, June 28, 2025

 3. Divide the dough into eight even pieces, form each piece into a ball, and flatten slightly to form a fat, rough disk.
 Any cracks and folds will add texture to the finished scone.

-4. Place the rounds on a lightly floured baking sheet and bake for 14 minutes.
+4. Place the rounds on a lightly floured baking sheet and bake for about 14 minutes, until they are golden.

 I've been making scones for years but I have to confess that it took me a while (okay, years!) to realise that, while not rolling and cutting them was fine, I'd gone too far in the other direction and that by barely kneading the dough at all my scones were crumblier (and heavier) than they should have been.
 Nonetheless, I have lots of happy memories of making scones with my kids for friends and family, so here are a couple of photos from the archive.